 What Does “HTTP Page Links To HTTPS CSS” Mean?

-When you encounter this problem, it means your URLs may change to an insecure HTTP connection when they’re using a more secure protocol link.
+When you encounter this problem, it means your URLs may change to an insecure Hypertext Transfer Protocol connection when they’re using a more secure protocol link.

 What Triggers This Issue?